-Yes.
-The Fundrise Dividend Reinvestment Program “DRIP” allows you to automatically reinvest the dividends you earn from your investments directly back into offerings on the platform according to your plan.
+Yes, The Fundrise Dividend Reinvestment Program “DRIP” allows you to automatically reinvest the dividends you earn from your investments directly back into open offerings on the platform according to your plan.
 Note that if you are enrolled in the Starter Plan or one of our Core Plans, any reinvested dividends will be automatically allocated across the various eREITs and eFunds on our platform in accordance with your chosen plan.
 For more information about the program, please refer to the full DRIP documentation.

 You may opt into or out of the Fundrise Dividend Reinvestment Program (DRIP) at any time by logging into your account settings here.